Milan I of Serbia: Marriage

-Bessarabia, and his wife Pulcheria, née Princess Sturdza (1831–1874), herself a granddaughter of Ioan Sandu Sturdza, the ruling Prince of Moldavia.
-They were second cousins, as her grandmother Nathalia (1812–1830) was younger sister of Smaranda Balș (1811–1886), Milan's grandmother, whose Balș family, although old and noble, dubiously claimed descent from an old medieval House of Balšić.
-Because of this close familial connection, the marriage required specific ecclesiastical approval from Mihailo Jovanović, the Metropolitan of Belgrade; however, this approval was never sought.
+Milan married Natalie Keshko on at the St. Michael's Cathedral, Belgrade, Serbia.
+Natalie, sixteen years of age, was the daughter of Bessarabian nobleman Petre Ivanovich Keschko, who served as a colonel in Imperial Russian Army.
+Natalie's mother, Pulcheria, was by birth Princess Sturdza, meaning that the couple were fairly close second cousins because Milan's mother Elena and Natalie's father Petre were the children of two sisters, meaning that Milan and Natalija shared a set of great-grandparents.
+This relation meant that their marriage had to be specifically approved by the church, namely Metropolitan Mihailo Jovanović, the Metropolitan of Belgrade, however, this wasn't done.

 A son, Alexander, was born to Natalija and Milan in 1876, but their relationship showed signs of friction right from the start.
-The had another son, Prince Sergei (Sergej) (14 September 1878 - 19 September 1878), who, prematurely born, died just a four days after his birth in 1878.

 Serbian–Ottoman Wars

 It was under Milan's reign that the First Serbian–Ottoman War broke out, against his own personal preference, out of deference to public opinion.
 Meanwhile, the Karađorđević pretender, Peter, fought for the Serbs as a volunteer.
 The Serbian effort to invade Turkish territory was stopped to the east of Zaječar, while Turkish troops destroyed the strategic Serbian post of Knjaževac.
 Retreating Serbian troops were then defeated at Aleksinac.
 As the Serbian military situation became desperate Prince Milan asked for the Great Powers to intervene, and an armistice was granted by the Ottomans, but it fell apart in the wake of the Deligrad Event.

 The resumed fighting went in favor of the Ottomans, and after the fall of Đunis, Ottoman troops began their march to Belgrade.
 It was at this point that the government of the Russian Empire intervened offering an ultimatum to the Porte to grant both Serbia and Montenegro an armistice within 48 hours or face Russian intervention.
 Such an armistice to last for two months was granted on November 1, 1876, and subsequently extended until March 1, 1877, when a definitive peace treaty was signed between the Ottoman Empire and the Kingdom of Serbia.
 The treaty preserved the status quo ante bellum.
 Serbia gained no territory, but was not forced to cede anything either or pay a war indemnity.

-At the end of the Serbo-Turkish War (1876–78), Europe's powers induced the Sublime Porte to acknowledge Serbian independence at the Treaty of Berlin.
+At the end of the Second Serbian–Ottoman War (1876–78), where Serbia was victorious, Europe's powers induced the Sublime Porte to acknowledge Serbian independence at the Treaty of Berlin.